mikkelfo/02456-Deep-Learning/README.md

-# 02456-Deep-Learning
-Exam project for the course 02456 Deep Learning 2020
+_Exam project for the course 02456 Deep Learning 2020_

+# How to run
+The data and results of the report is reproducable through the provided notebook (A_look_into_robustness.ipynb).
+It contains sections for both training and evalutating pre-trained models (obtained from the nets folder).

+It requires the AlignMNIST dataset to be downloaded and put into local runtime.
+It can be downloaded from the below links

 ## AlignMNIST dataset